Associates Degree in Mental Health: Program Overview

 - Drug and alcohol treatment

-Graduates of an associate's degree program in mental health go on to earn baccalaureate degrees that will guide them toward specific vocations, such as mental health technology or mental health nursing.
+With an Associate of Science in Mental Health, students have the training for jobs as mental health or nursing home assistants, family services caseworkers or human services assistants.
+In addition, graduates with an associates can go on to earn baccalaureate degrees that will guide them toward specific vocations, such as mental health technology or mental health nursing.
 Some associate's degree recipients can go directly into positions such as these:

 - Shelter manager or director